grimmer0125/ts-json-schema-generator-example/README.md

 ✨  Done in 0.92s.
 ```

-The below is my environment.
-I guess this issue is due to the npm design and will not only happen on my environment.
+The below is verified in my macOS environment shown below and Node.js Docker (Debian Linux w/ node v19.2.0).
+Therefore this issue is due to the npm design.
 - macOS: 12.4
 - shell: zsh 5.8.1
 - node: v16.13.1